 Fort Collins Utilities’ Pandemic Response Puts Customers First

 - May 22, 2020 7:39 pm GMT

-This item is part of the Special Issue - 2020-05 - Customer Care, click here for more
+This item is part of the Utility Customer Care - Spring 2020 SPECIAL ISSUE, click here for more

 In Fort Collins, Colorado, as in other towns across the U.S., the coronavirus pandemic has brought numerous changes.
 The normally bustling downtown area packed with shops, restaurants, and bars has been largely inactive for weeks.
 Traffic congestion throughout the city has been considerably reduced.
 And grocery shoppers have become accustomed to one-way aisles and mask requirements.
 The one place that has grown more crowded is the extensive bike path system, where bikers, walkers, and joggers have been going to take advantage of a warm, sunny spring.